codytwinton/SwiftyVIPER/README.md

 [![Carthage Compatible][carthage-image]][carthage-url]

-SwiftyVIPER allows easy use of VIPER architecture thoughout your iOS application.
+SwiftyVIPER allows easy use of VIPER architecture throughout your iOS application.

 ### What is VIPER?